My Seattle: London Bridge Studio (Pearl Jam, Temple of the Dog)

 I’m the only person on tour today, and I’ve got the entire place with studio co-owner and producer Jonathan Plum.
 In the common area, one wall is an honour roll of sorts with record label plaques, a sign of past times when “gold” and “platinum” certifications for sales were the assumed yardstick of commercial success.
 On an adjacent wall are flyers and advertisements for bands; photographs of musicians, producers, sound engineers, signs of past and present.
 Moving into the interior space, there’s room for a full drum kit on a carpet against a brick wall; breathing space for guitars; and there are keyboards, including a piano that would’ve been key to “Chloe Dancer” by Mother Love Bone.
 The room design allows musical instruments to “breathe and reach into the spaces”.
 One thing that’s often been noted about Pearl Jam’s first two albums is how “roomy” the drums sound; that is, the drum sounds appear to fill in spaces.
 The room is not shaped like a rectangular box; the odd angles up high and the brick along the far wall greatly shape the acoustics and minimize poor interference.

-Sitting at the studio’s primary (and 1973 vintage classic) Neve 8048 analog mixing board, the console is one of the few remaining in the world and any repairs or updates are all customized and unique to the console#.
-“Hunger Strike”, “Even Flow”, and “Jeremy” were recorded and mixed at this spot, and listening to the individual instrument tracks and the final track borders on a near-spiritual experience.
-And like other visitors from around the world who’ve been here before me, I can finally admit coming here was a kind of pilgrimage.
+Sitting at the studio’s primary (and 1973 vintage classic) Neve 8048 analog mixing board, the console is one of the few remaining in the world and any repairs or updates are all customized and unique to the console**.
+“Hunger Strike”, “Even Flow”, and “Jeremy” were recorded and mixed at this spot, and listening to the individual instrument tracks and the final track borders on near-spiritual experience.
+And like other visitors from around the world who’ve been here before me, I finally admit coming here was a pilgrimage.

 Other albums recorded at London Bridge Studio include: